Clean up the World

 This is an example of the promotional material used to encourage the collection of bottles in tourist areas near Angkor Wat.

-Translator and guide Prokrotey Khoy coordinated the project with the assistance of HUSK Cambodia.
+Translator and guide Prokrotey Khoy continued and coordinated the project with the assistance of HUSK Cambodia.

 Step by step how to build a bottle house....